tdack/inverted-pendulum/doc/Development_Environment.md

 ###BeagleBone Black

-	user@debian:~$ sudo apt-get install gdbserver
+	user@beaglebone:~$ sudo apt-get install gdbserver

 ###Development Machine

 	user@debian:~$ sudo apt-get install gdb-multiarch

-You will also need to create the following file in your Eclipse Project directory:
+You will also need to create the following file in the root of your Eclipse Project directory:

 	user@debian:~$ nano -w .gdbinit